cameronsamuels/polygen/README.md

 # About

-This library was made by Cameron Samuels, inspired by [Ludum Dare 35](http://ludumdare.com/compo/ludum-dare-35/?action=preview&uid=91735) when I desperately needed to generate a polygon with any amount of sides.
+This library was made by Cameron Samuels, inspired by [Ludum Dare 35](http://ludumdare.com/compo/ludum-dare-35/?action=preview&uid=91735) when desperately needing to generate a polygon with any amount of sides.